draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 The `role` parameter allows a user to specify their desired OIDC role to assume.
 The value to specify is the value of `role_name` configured on the `vault_jwt_auth_backend_role` resource.

-Type the command and press enter.
-Your default browser should pop-up allowing you to authenticate.
-After logging in with user 'Isodore', this is the CLI output.
+Type the command listed below and press enter.
+Your default browser should pop up, allowing you to authenticate.
+After logging in with user 'Isidore', this is the CLI output.

 ```powershell
 ❯ vault login -method oidc role=oidc